 If you’re driving, or simply don’t feel like getting loaded at midday, use the spittoons provided.
-By smelling and swooshing the wine around your mouth, you’ll still be able to get a sense of it even without swallowing.
+By smelling and swooshing the wine around your mouth, you’ll still be able to get a sense even without swallowing it.

 Many wineries have a labyrinthine system of below-ground wine cellars, some more than 600 years old.
 Usually a deep flight of stairs lead to a dim, damp, narrow passage lined with wine barrels and coated in a thick layer of mold...

-...a phenomenon unique to Tokaj is how a black mold, zasmidium cellare, accumulates in the damp underground cellars.
-The molds feed on wine that evaporates from the barrels, and they gradually turn into black, fluffy chunks of unsolicited design elements blanketing every inch of the cellar.
+...a phenomenon unique to Tokaj is how a black mold, zasmidium cellare, accumulates in the underground cellars.
+The molds feed on wine that evaporates from the barrels and gradually turn into black, fluffy chunks of unsolicited design elements blanketing every inch of the cellar.